 Pineapple sage prefers a sunny location with well-draining soil that is consistently moist, although established plants will tolerate drought conditions.
-Pineapple sage is a semi-woody sub shrub that can get as tall as 4 feet with red flowers that bloom in late summer to early fall.
+Pineapple sage is a semi-woody sub shrub that can get as tall as 4 feet (1 m.) with red flowers that bloom in late summer to early fall.

 Pineapple sage grows rapidly in a location with morning sun and afternoon shade.
 Those in more northern zones may plant in a protected location, mulch in winter, and experience perennial performance from the pineapple sage plant.

-The tubular shaped flowers of the pineapple sage plant are a favorite of hummingbirds, butterflies and bees.
-Include these in the butterfly garden or the herb garden or plant in other areas where fragrance is desired.
-Combine this plant in groupings, with other sages for a plethora of flying friends in the garden.
+The tubular shaped flowers of the pineapple sage plant are a favorite of hummingbirds, butterflies, and bees.
+Include these in the butterfly garden or herb garden or plant in other areas where fragrance is desired.
+Combine this plant in groupings with other sages for a plethora of flying friends in the garden.